 - Ask and give consent every time you engage in sexual activity.
 Consent to have sex is when both people agree to have sex.
 Consent should be mutual, voluntary, sober, and wanted.

-People who have a sexually transmitted infection (STI) may have one or more of the following symptoms:
+People who have an STI may have one or more of the following symptoms:

 - Painful urination

 - Unusual genital discharge